Kandy-IO/kandy-cpaas-python-sdk/tutorials/SMSMessaging.md

   - sip:6131234567@domain
 + `message` field contains the text message in `UTF-8` encoded format.

-> The number provided in {sender_address} field should be an assigned/purchased number for the user, otherwise $KANDY$ replies back with a Forbidden error.
+> The number provided in `sender_address` field should be purchased by the account and assigned to the project, otherwise $KANDY$ replies back with a Forbidden error.

 Now, let's check the successful response: